bluecats/bluecats-python-dman-api-testing/README.md

 $ export SECRET_AUTH="base64(appToken:username:password)"

+**Running Tests**

+** Defaults: All tests in the library start off initially in the skip position (False), to turn on a test switch Skip to True **

+1.)
+Skip: False - Test of turned off
+2.)
+Skip: True - Test is turned on

+*** Pytest allows one to mark certain tests, such marks permit certain test to run tandum and exclude others: ***

+1.)
+GET Test Commands
+2.)
+POST Test Commands
+3.)
+PATCH Test Commanfd
+4.)
+Delete Test Commands

-Pytest Automation Libraries - Local Development:
+**Pytest Automation Libraries - Local Development:**

-** Please Note: Automation tools may run test in parrallel with multi-processors causing false positives & vice versa test results to occur. **
+*** Please Note: Automation tools may run test in parrallel with multi-processors causing false positives & vice versa test results to occur. ***

 1.)
 Pytest-Watch
     - https://github.com/joeyespo/pytest-watch